Erlanger Logo

 The Oncology rotation is an elective, four-week learning experience at Erlanger Health System.
 The rotation incorporates patient populations from two outpatient infusion centers and the inpatient oncology unit.
 The Baroness Infusion Center is comprised of thirty-six chairs and provides chemotherapy and non-chemotherapy infusion services.
 The Baroness Infusion Center pharmacy also compounds chemotherapy for patients on the inpatient oncology unit.
 Erlanger Gynecologic Oncology also provides infusion services to patients with ovarian, endometrial, and cervical cancers.
 The clinical pharmacy specialist works directly with oncologists, hematologists, nurse practitioners, and physician assistants to optimize pharmaceutical patient care.
 Routine responsibilities include: ensuring safe and effective medication use for patients in both inpatient and outpatient settings, formulation and review of chemotherapy treatment plans, addressing formal consults for non-formulary drug requests, providing patient education, furnishing drug information and education to healthcare professionals upon request, participating in quality improvement projects, personnel training for hazardous drug handling, and developing and implementing new policies and procedures.

-Research Project Management - Megan Patel, PharmD, FCCM, BCCCP
+Research Project Management - J. Lacie Bradford, PharmD, BCPS

 Residents will gain experience in research by completing a clinical practice-related project of publishable quality.
 The residents will complete an extensive literature review, data collection and statistical evaluation while learning how to lead a research project.
 Residents will formally present their research projects at the Southeastern Residency Conference at the end of the residency year and complete a written manuscript.
 Residents will work closely with a project team that will assist and support them at every step of the research process.

-Trauma Critical Care - Breanna Carter, PharmD, BCPS, BCCCP
+Surgical/Trauma ICU - Breanna Carter, PharmD, MBA, BCPS, BCCCP

-On this rotation, residents will act as the drug therapy specialist for the Trauma/Surgical Intensive Care Team.
+On this rotation, residents will act as the drug therapy specialist for the Surgical/Trauma Critical Care Team.
 Residents will actively participate in daily bedside rounds with a team comprised of an attending surgeon, surgical critical care fellow, and surgery/orthopedic surgery/emergency medicine residents and pharmacy students.
 Residents may have the opportunity to precept pharmacy students, respond to trauma activations, and participate in weekly topic discussions.

 Ambulatory Care Rotations